 He married twice.
 He married Rowena Ann WEST 1842 in NY.
 (Rowena Ann WEST is #681.)
 Rowena was born CA 1826 in Westerly, Washington Co., RI.
 Rowena was the daughter of Abraham Vantile WEST and Minerva FAY.
-Rowena died 1882 WI, at age 56.
+Rowena died 4 SEP 1882 in Geary Co., KS, at age 56.
 Need to trace her family tree to see if she has a connection to Susanna West Barber wife of Moses Barber

 The 1850 Census, Galway, Saratoga Co., NY list born New York